Item Permissions in Concourse

 System Permissions in Concourse

-System-level permissions allow for operations across the entirety of Concourse.
-This is the highest level of administration.
-System-level permissions are found on under a User's details screen, and they're three checkboxes: If you have system-level ...
+System-level permissions allow for technical operations within Concourse, and is considered the highest level of administration.
+System-level permissions are found with a user's details, and include the following: If you have system-level ...

 Group Permissions in Concourse